ovicon/AndroidAsynchronousMVP/README.md

 # AndroidAsynchronousMVP
 A branch based on [__freeze-version-2__](https://github.com/ovicon/AndroidAsynchronousMVP/tree/freeze-version-2).
 Removed the AsyncTasks from the presenters.
 Moved asynchronous operations to views.
+More tightly coupled MVP design.

 License
 -------